Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Information Propagation Dynamics

-Studies consistently reveal that propagation dynamics often reflect and reinforce inequalities in networks.
-Peripheral nodes frequently function as "invisible nodes," contributing minimally to propagation due to their limited connections with influential hubs \cite{zhao_effects_2011}.
-Conversely, visibility cascades occur when content introduced to highly visible nodes spreads exponentially, benefiting well-positioned actors disproportionately \cite{borgatti_network_2011}.
+Ultimately, these propagation dynamics consistently reflect and reinforce offline inequalities.
+Peripheral users frequently function as ``invisible nodes,'' contributing minimally to the discourse \cite{zhao_effects_2011}.
+Conversely, ``visibility cascades'' occur when content introduced by central, highly visible actors spreads exponentially, allowing well-positioned hubs to monopolize the narrative \cite{borgatti_network_2011}.

-Barriers to diffusion, such as linguistic, cultural, or technological divides, also restrict information flow across network boundaries.
-These barriers can create isolated information silos, hindering equitable access and further entrenching disparities \cite{rogers_diffusion_2003}.